quicwg/base-drafts/draft-ietf-quic-tls.md

 Once the TLS handshake is complete, keying material is exported from TLS and QUIC packet protection commences.

-Packets protected with 1-RTT keys have a KEY_PHASE bit set to 1.
-These packets also have a VERSION bit set to 0.
+Packets protected with 1-RTT keys initially have a KEY_PHASE bit set to 0.
+This bit inverts with each subsequent key update (see {{key-update}}).

-If the client sends 0-RTT data, it marks packets protected with 0-RTT keys with a KEY_PHASE of 1 and a VERSION bit of 1.
-Setting the version bit means that all packets also include the version field.
-The client retains the VERSION bit, but reverts the KEY_PHASE bit for the packet that contains the TLS EndOfEarlyData and Finished messages.
+If the client sends 0-RTT data, it uses the 0-RTT packet type.
+The packet that contains the TLS EndOfEarlyData and Finished messages are sent in cleartext packets.

-The client clears the VERSION bit and sets the KEY_PHASE bit to 1 when it transitions to using 1-RTT keys.

-Marking 0-RTT data with the both KEY_PHASE and VERSION bits ensures that the server is able to identify these packets as 0-RTT data in case packets containing TLS handshake message are lost or delayed.
-Including the version also ensures that the packet format is known to the server in this case.

-Using both KEY_PHASE and VERSION also ensures that the server is able to distinguish between cleartext handshake packets (KEY_PHASE=0, VERSION=1), 0-RTT protected packets (KEY_PHASE=1, VERSION=1), and 1-RTT protected packets (KEY_PHASE=1, VERSION=0).
-Packets with all of these markings can arrive concurrently, and being able to identify each cleanly ensures that the correct packet protection keys can be selected and applied.
+Using distinct packet types during the handshake for handshake messages, 0-RTT data, and 1-RTT data ensures that the server is able to distinguish between the different keys used to remove packet protection.
+All of these packets can arrive concurrently at a server.

 A server might choose to retain 0-RTT packets that arrive before a TLS ClientHello.
 The server can then use those packets once the ClientHello